jxsvoboda/sycek/README.md

  * Large stack frames (i.e. containing more than 128 bytes of virtual register storage)

-syc only starts after preprocessing stage (i.e. there must not be any preprocessor directives in the C source file) and outputs a .tzx tape image file that can be loaded into an emulator or played to a real Spectrum.
+By default Sycek compiles, links and generates a .tzx tape image file that can be loaded into an emulator or played to a real Spectrum.

 With the `--no-tape` option this last step is skipped and Syc produces a .bin binary and a .map file.
 When invoked with `--no-link`, it produces an